Knox-AAU/PreProcessingLayer_EntityRecognitionAndLinking/docs/api.md

 ## /entitymentions <sup><span style="color:lightgreen">GET</span></sup>

 The `/entitymentions` endpoint is a <span style="color:lightgreen">**GET**</span> endpoint.
-When doing a GET request to the endpoint, a JSON Array is returned containing all the currently known entitymentions, their indexes and the file they originate from.
+When doing a <span style="color:lightgreen">**GET**</span> request to the endpoint, a JSON Array is returned containing all the currently known entitymentions, their indexes and the file they originate from.
 The format of the JSON array is formatted as follows:

 ```JSON
 [